hashicorp-services/tfm/site/docs/migration/example-scenario-ce-tfc.md

 A suitable repository for migration with tfm (at this time) has the following requirements:

-- The root of the repository contains the terraform configurations and the backend{} configuration block.
+- The repository contains the terraform configurations and the backend{} configuration block.
-- The initial release of the CE migration feature only supports this configuration.
-There is no support (yet) for monorepos that contain multiple directories with multiple terraform configurations and backend{} configurations.
-There is no support for repositories that user the terraform workspace feature to manage multiple state files with one backedn{} configuration.
+- The repository can be a monorepo with many configurations in many directory paths.
+- The repository can be using 1 backend to share multiple state files using terraform CE workspaces.

 ### Preparing the destination (TFC/TFE organization)